 Most cartridges, like those from E3D and the ones for the Creality CR-10 and Ender 3 are 6 mm in diameter and 20 mm long.

 That’s about it.
-All you need to know about heater cartridges for 3D printer hot ends.
+All you need to know about heater cartridges for your 3D printer hot end.
 To recap:

 - It is essential to use a heater that is rated for a voltage that is the same as the power supply output.
 This is typically 12V or 24V.